Rinatelo/cv/My-cv.md

   ### Education
   * University:
       * Nosov Magnitogorsk State Technical University
       * Innopolis University
   * Courses:
-        * HTML academy
+      * HTML academySome experience in JS and front-end development.
+Worked in a team on several small projects and is currently working
       * Skillbox
       * Stepik

   ---

   ### Experience
   * I used to work as an equipment maintenance and repair engineer
-  * Little experience in JS and frontend development.
-Worked in a team on several small projects and currently working.
+  * Some experience in JS and front-end development.
+Worked in a team on several small projects and is currently working.
   * Currently, I am gaining practical experience working with JavaScript by working on a web application project at RS School.
 I have studied various JavaScript libraries and frameworks such as React and Node.js and applied them to create dynamic and interactive user interfaces.

   ---